khyatisuv/groq-document-chatbot/README.md

 How to Use

 1. Open the Colab notebook
+2. Enter the APIs
-2. Upload a PDF with 100+ pages
+3. Upload a PDF with 100+ pages
-3. Run all code cells
+4. Run all code cells
-4. Ask questions or generate a summary
+5. Ask questions & generate a summary